Japanese

 k23ma01@kzoo.edu

-Best Adjective to Describe You: Determined
+Best Adjective to Describe You: Lively

 In 20 words or less, what is the best thing about being part of this department?